trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 Around that time, there were signs that the trade in animals might be coming to an end.
 At the meetings of the International Union of Zoo Directors (today: WAZA) in 1958 and 1959, incumbent directors had already pointed to the problem of species extinction.
 Zoo director Heinrich Dathe reported on the panda and silver pheasant, and in the early 1960s, Bernhard Grzimek campaigned for an import ban on orangutans.
 In addition, veterinary medicine, especially reproductive medicine, and behavioral biology were advancing and those charged with the care of zoo animals were learning from these developments.
 Antibiotics and cardiovascular medication began to be used, and the life expectancy of animals in human care increased, not least due to a better understanding of nutritional requirements, and larger enclosures.
 In 1983, it was still said of the Philadelphia Zoo:

->"Although one might assume that our nutritional knowledge of captive animals is complete because of our long history of captive animal efforts, 60 to 70% of the animals dying in captivity die because of poor management and husbandry, with nearly 25% dying from nutritional problems."[^26]
+>“Although one might assume that our nutritional knowledge of captive animals is complete because of our long history of captive animal efforts, 60 to 70% of the animals dying in captivity die because of poor management and husbandry, with nearly 25% dying from nutritional problems.”[^26]

-Overall, however, not only did zoo animals live longer, but they now also successfully reproduced more frequently. **What was known as "Badezimmerarchitektur" — relatively spartan "bathroom architecture" — was introduced: an unsuitable form of zoo architecture by today's standards, but innovative at the time.** Tiled indoor stalls were easy to clean and thus reduced the threat posed by unwanted bacteria.
-In the 1960s, there was little awareness of the fact that, while this improved the animals' longevity, it did little for their well-being.
+Overall, however, not only did zoo animals live longer, but they now also successfully reproduced more frequently. **What was known as “Badezimmerarchitektur” — relatively spartan “bathroom architecture” — was introduced: an unsuitable form of zoo architecture by today’s standards, but innovative at the time.** Tiled indoor stalls were easy to clean and thus reduced the threat posed by unwanted bacteria.
+In the 1960s, there was little awareness of the fact that, while this improved the animals’ longevity, it did little for their well-being.
 Glass panels, which became widespread from the late 1970s onward, constituted another architectural improvement in housing conditions.
 They prevented, for example, the transfer of germs to apes by human visitors and animals being fed unsuitable food.
 Read more on this in [[story.feeding-and-overfeeding]] and [[story.feeding-prohibited]].

 <figure>